Date(s) - 03/07/2020 - 18/07/2020

-With current events, over the coming weeks IAA will use the home page display to present a series
+With current events, over the coming weeks IAA will present a series featuring works by local artists,

-‘Breakpoint Road’ is our second painting from Charles Nightingale, and the fourth in our featured artists series.
+‘Breakpoint’ is our second painting from Charles Nightingale, and the fifth in our featured artists series.
 Scroll down to view the first painting and a short biography.

 “This picture appeared in 2007 just before the great financial crash of 2008.
 It was inspired by the long disintegration of our manufacturing industry, and its replacement by trading in ‘financial products’ or subprime loans as they were called later.”
 CN.